Medical library

 • It's better to avoid a pack of stray dogs than to take a chance.

-• Do not have direct contact with wild animals, even such cuddly ones as hedgehogs.
+• You should not have direct contact with wild animals, even cute ones like hedgehogs.

 • If you need to throw away a bat that has accidentally flown in, do not pick it up with your bare hands.
 Throw a cloth over it and then release it out the window.